mikehostetler/browserswarm/README.md

 ## Running Locally

-Bendigo is quite easy to run in a development setting on your local machine.
+BrowserSwarm is quite easy to run in a development setting on your local machine.
 You need:

 - MongoDB running on local machine.
 Get MongoDB at http://www.mongodb.org/downloads
 - Node.JS installed on local machine.
 Get Node.JS at http://nodejs.org